addiscent/php-server-mon-sys/README.md

 - Read and follow the directions on the first page, then choose _LET'S GO_.

-- As required for each field, enter these values:
+- For each field, enter these values:

     * _Database host_ : _mysqlpsm_